teran/relay/README.md

 SMTP server to use for forwarding messages via HTTP-based services in environments not supporting SMTP outbound directly

 # How this works
-relay accepts SMTP connection to handle message with invoking Mailgun API with the message it got.
+Relay accepts SMTP connection to handle message with invoking Mailgun API with the message it got.
 Simply :)
+In depth in current implementation relay sends message synchronously via Mailgun Go's client.

 # How to use
 ```